celestiaorg/docs/nodes/full-storage-node.md

 [list on the Arabica devnet page](./arabica-devnet.md#rpc-endpoints), start your node.

+Connecting to a core endpoint with `--core.ip string` provides the light node with access to state queries (reading balances, submitting transactions, and other state-related queries).

 You can create your key for your node by following [the `cel-key` instructions](../../developers/celestia-node-key)